RsyncProject/rsync/rsync.1.md

     multiples of 1024.
 If you use a two-letter suffix that ends with a "B" (e.g. "kb") then you get units that are multiples of 1000.

-    Finally, if the value ends with either "+1" or "-1", it will be offset by one byte in the indicated direction.
+    Finally, if the string ends with either "+1" or "-1", it will be offset by one byte in the indicated direction.
 The largest possible value is `8192P-1`.